-The Company's Triad Financial Services segment originates secured loans in the manufactured housing industry and sells these loans to third-party purchasers.
+Triad Financial Services originates secured loans in the manufactured housing industry and sells these loans to third-party purchasers.
 At the time of the sale, the purchaser pays Triad Financial Services the face value of the loan plus a spread; a specified proportion of the spread is held in a trust account under the purchaser's control (the "reserve account").
 When prepayments or defaults occur on the underlying loans, the purchaser receives make-whole payments from the reserve account.
 To the extent that such payments are ultimately not required, the excess will revert to the Company.
-The balance of the reserve account is the Company's maximum exposure to the sold loans and has been recorded as a continuing involvement liability.
-This liability is offset by a continuing involvement asset which is comprised of the balance of the reserve account.
-Under IFRS, the continuing involvement asset and liability cannot be netted on the consolidated statements of financial position, except for the continuing involvement asset and liability of \$138,446 as at December 31, 2021 (December 31, 2020 - \$47,723) related to loans where the Company has determined it has not retained control.
-Effective January 1, 2021, the Company made the determination that all loans sold by Triad Financial Services qualify for full derecognition as Triad Financial Services does not exercise control over the loans.
-The Company has recorded a retained reserve interest asset measured as the estimated fair value of the amount that the Company ultimately expects to recover from the reserve account.
+The balance of the reserve account is the Company's maximum exposure to the sold loans.

+Under IFRS, the Company has recorded a continuing involvement liability on its consolidated balance sheet of \$70,377 as at December 31, 2022 (December 31, 2021 - \$103,592) representing the extent of its continuing involvement in its sold loans.
+This liability is offset by a continuing involvement asset, which is comprised of the balance of the reserve account.
+The continuing involvement asset and liability cannot be netted on the consolidated statements of financial position, except for the continuing involvement asset and liability of \$208,897 as at December 31, 2022 (December 31, 2021 - \$138,446) where the Company has determined it has not retained control of the sold loans.
+Effective January 1, 2021, the Company made the determination that all loans sold by Triad Financial Services qualify for full derecognition.
+The average maturity of the continuing involvement asset and liability is approximately 22 years as at December 31, 2022.